 If your phone isn't listed as compatible with /e/ OS or LineageOS with microG, things get a little more complicated.
-As stated in the box above, be extra careful about selecting an unknown ROM — generally, bigger players like LineageOS are more peer-controlled than others.
-On microG's website, you can find a small selection of other recommended ROMs on microG's Github page.
+As stated in the box above, be extra careful about selecting an unknown ROM — generally, bigger players like LineageOS are a safer bet than others.
+For what it's worth, you can find a small selection of other recommended ROMs on microG's Github page.

-When you go through the installation process, skip installing any Gapps package and instead flash NanoDroid (instructions) on your phone after the ROM, which will take care of getting microG working.
+When you go through the installation process, skip installing any Gapps package and instead flash NanoDroid (instructions) on your phone once you're done installing the ROM, which will take care of getting microG working.
 If your ROM doesn't support signature spoofing, which allows microG to pretend it's Play Services, NanoDroid will also patch the system to support that.

-There are already many articles out there explaining how to install custom ROMs, and since the process differs slightly for each, you're better off referring to the instructions that come with the custom software you end up choosing.
+There are already many articles out there explaining how to install custom ROMs, and since the process differs slightly for each, you're better off relying on the instructions that come with the custom software you end up choosing.
 For a more general and easy-to-read guide, check out How-To Geek's excellent custom ROM installation article.

 Set up microG

-Now that you've got your ROM installed and ready to use, you'll need to jump through a few more hoops before everything is set.
+Now that you've got your ROM installed and ready to use, you'll need to jump through a few more hoops before everything is set up.

 Find the System -> battery optimization entry and tap it, then choose Allow.
-This will turn off battery optimization for microG so that it can run in the background without restrictions — otherwise, apps relying on the service might misbehave.
+This will turn off battery optimization for microG, allowing it to run in the background without restrictions — otherwise, apps relying on the service might misbehave.

-To make map apps and others that rely on your location work, leave the Self-Check section of the app and go to Configuration -> UnifiedNlp Settings.
+To make map apps and others that rely on your location work, leave the Self-Check section in microG and go to Configuration -> UnifiedNlp Settings.
 In there, you need to configure network-based geolocation and address lookup, which looks more complicated than it is: Just check the boxes next to the respective services.